 Hunger is one of the most severe roadblocks to the learning process.
 Lack of nutrition during the summer months may set up a cycle for poor performance once school begins again.
 Hunger also may make children more prone to illness and other health issues.
 The Summer Food Service Program (SFSP) is designed to fill that nutrition gap and make sure children can get the nutritious meals they need.

-In Minnesota during summer 2012, more than 130 schools and organizations operated almost 600 SFSP sites and served over 2.2 million meals to children 18 and under.
-Despite this effort, only about 15 percent of needy children are reached with summer meals.
+In Minnesota during summer 2013, almost 150 schools and organizations operated over 630 SFSP sites and served almost 2.4 million meals to children 18 and under.
+Despite this effort, only 15 percent of needy children are reached with summer meals.

 The Minnesota Department of Education seeks additional sponsors for underserved communities needing summer meal sites.
 Many sponsors combine a meal program with a summer educational or recreational activity program.
 Interested organizations may also become a meal site under a local sponsor or volunteer by transporting food, setting up or cleaning up a site, serving meals, organizing an activity, or sharing information about meal sites with families.
-More details are provided in the SFSP Frequently Asked Questions.
+More details are provided below in the SFSP Questions and Answers memo.

 Related offsite resources include links to SFSP handbooks, memos and regulations, outreach toolkit, grants and other program resources.
 Subscribe to the Food and Nutrition Service (FNS) listserv to receive important and timely information on FNS topics.